Breeding-Insight/bi-docker-stack/README.md

 ```
 ## TLS Support
 In a deployment environment TLS support can be easily provided by the reverse
-proxy which already has Certbot by LetsEncrypt installed.
-The deployment
+proxy container which already has Certbot by LetsEncrypt installed.
+The
-environment should set the value of the environment variable `REGISTERED_DOMAIN`
+deployment environment should set the value of the environment variable
-to the value of the registered domain for deployed instance.
+`REGISTERED_DOMAIN` to the value of the registered domain for deployed instance.

 Bash into the docker container named `biproxy` and call Certbot.
 ```